Sounders officially sign former Husky goalkeeper Spencer Richey

 MORRIS NOMINATED

-Morris was nominated by the Seattle Sports Commission for Men’s Sports Star of the Year while the club’s 2020 playoff comeback against Minnesota United FC in the Western Conference semifinals was nominated for the SSC’s Sports Story of the Year.
+Morris was nominated by the Seattle Sports Commission for Men’s Sports Star of the Year while the club’s 2020 playoff comeback against Minnesota United FC in the Western Conference finals was nominated for the SSC’s Sports Story of the Year.

 Fans have until midnight Saturday to vote online for their favorite at sportsstaroftheyear.org/vote.
 The 86th annual Sports Star of the Year awards show is Feb.
 27 and will broadcast by KING 5 at 7 p.m.